damianhakert/damianhakert.github.io/source/handbook/support/advanced-topics/LDAP/index.html.md

 1. [ ] Installation calls where we help a client who needs to integrate LDAP
    1. [ ] call with ___
   1. [ ] call with ___
-1. [ ] Diagnosis calls, where something is wrong with Geo for a customer
+1. [ ] Diagnosis calls, where something is wrong with LDAP for a customer
   1. [ ] call with ___
   1. [ ] call with ___